TimothyHelton/k2datascience/mentor/10_agenda.md

 - I would like to hear your feedback on the EDA project.
     - In the future would a different techniques be more useful?
     - Do you see practicing data scientists writing unit tests for their code?
+    - Do you have ideas for adding machine learning to this project?

 [Table of Contents](#toc)

 ---
 ### <a name="notes"></a> Notes
+- Pursue instructor for C++ class.
+- Join Gunnar's graph analysis group.

 [Table of Contents](#toc)